RobustFieldAutonomyLab/DRL_robot_exploration/README.md

 # Robot Exploration with Deep Reinforcement Learning
-This repository contains code for robot exploration training with Deep Reinforcement Learning (DRL).
-The agent utilize the local structure of the environment to predict robot’s optimal sensing action.
-A demonstration video can be found here -> www.youtube.com/watch?v=2gNF6efv12s
+This repository contains code for robot exploration with Deep Reinforcement Learning (DRL).
+The agent utilizes the local structure of the environment to predict robot’s optimal sensing action.
+A demonstration video can be found [here](https://www.youtube.com/watch?v=2gNF6efv12s).

 <p align='center'>
     <img src="/doc/exploration.png" alt="drawing" width="1000"/>